thesgc/chembiohub_ws/install_anaconda.rst

   cd /home/vagrant/chembiohub_ws/src/ng-chem

-  bower link

-Next install the symlinked packacke in the static files folder with:

-  cd /home/vagrant/chembiohub_ws/deployment/static

-  bower link ng-chem
+  bower install

+We now add this folder to STATICFILES_DIRS to allow it to be served

 You can now make changes to ng-chem in src and have them reflect in the static files for the app more generally